 Taking FLASH to the next level

 For all work that has gone into creating FLASH, the program has never been rigorously evaluated.
 But, all of that is about to change because our Public Health family planning team has been selected to receive funding to measure pregnancy, STD and sexual violence outcomes in a multi-year group randomized control trial of students receiving the high school FLASH curriculum.
 The evaluation planning has already begun, and it will start being implemented in the 2016-2017 school year.
-Our team will work with ETR Associates in two locations, Atlanta and West Virginia, where implementers will soon be trained.
+Our team will work with ETR Associates in two locations where implementers will soon be trained.

 “This evaluation gives us the opportunity to put our curriculum under the microscope, while also making a meaningful contribution to the field,” said health educator Andrea Gerber.
 “As one of only a handful health departments taking on this kind of work, we are excited to show how a public health lens makes a difference in terms of outcomes.”

 To learn more about FLASH and to download lesson plans, visit our website.
 The newly-revised High School FLASH 3rd Edition is free to King County teachers and residents.
 Request a license by emailing FLASH@kingcounty.gov.
 All other grade levels are free online at www.kingcounty.gov/health/flash.